jvalue/ods/README.md

 | Auth-Service | user authentication and authorization |
 | Reverse-Proxy | communication of UI with backend microservices indenepdent from deployment environment |

-## Run

-Use `docker-compose up` to run all microservices in production mode.

-Use `docker-compose -f docker-compose.yml -f docker-compose.ci.yml up <services>` for starting up specific services in development mode and intergation tests.
-See sub-directories for futher information.

-## Getting Started
+Further information about the microservices can be obtained via the respective README files

-### Using API
+# Using the API

 You can finde example requests for the api under [doc/example-requests](./doc/example-requests).

-### Using the UI
+# Using the UI

 The easiest way to use the ODS is via the UI.
 If you started the ODS with docker-compose you can access the UI under `http://localhost:9000/`.
 If you click on any of the pages you need to authenticate yourself to proceed to the pages.
 For that, you can use the already existing user `demo` with the password `demo`.